Returning to Ireland from the United States of America

 Irish social security benefits

+In Ireland, social security benefits are known as ‘social welfare payments.’
 There are 3 main types of social welfare payments:

-What are the rules covering payments?
+What rules cover payments?

 The rules for social welfare payments are set out in the legislation and operational guidelines.
 You can find most of the operational guidelines for specific social welfare payments on gov.ie.